glorious73/gloriouswarehousespring/README.md

 5- Open the project in an IDE of your choice (I used Intellij IDEA CE 2020.3).

-6- Open `pom.xml` and download the sources needed to run the application.
+6- Open `pom.xml` and download the dependency sources from maven which are needed to run the application.

 7- Hit the "Run" button to start the application.